-The cosmetics emporium, Ingredients is the place beauty dreams are made of.
-The store in the Czech capital of Prague gives discerning beauty enthusiasts access to trending cosmetics, niche fragrances and cult skincare brands.
+The cosmetics emporium, Ingredients is the place where beauty dreams are made of.
+The store in the Czech capital of Prague gives discerning beauty enthusiasts access to trending cosmetics, niche fragrances, and cult skincare brands.
 Ingredients is Prague’s chicest beauty retailer and the co-founder Lukáš Loskot shares his essential guide to winter skincare.

 Why did you open Ingredients in Prague?

-The idea of a store selling cult beauty products was untouched territory in Prague, and before Ingredients, the only option was to shop in large chain stores that carried only big-name brands.
-Jakub, my business partner and I, wanted to create a space to showcase beauty products from niche brands so we decided to open Ingredients.
+The idea of a store selling cult beauty products was an untouched territory in Prague, and before Ingredients, the only option was to shop in large chain stores that carried only big-name brands.
+Jakub, my business partner, and I wanted to create a space to showcase beauty products from niche brands so we decided to open Ingredients.
 It was fortunate timing because people had just started to get curious about niche perfume brands and to appreciate the work and artistry that goes into creating such a fragrance.